Zuricho/zurplot/README.md

 # zurplot
-A python package for creating figures with matplotlib.pyplot
+Zurplot is a python package for easily creating plot for proteins

 ## Installation